-- Current Physical Examination must be within the last year - Tetanus Booster (Tdap) Booster must be within the last 10 years (Tetanus Toxoid (TT) not acceptable). - Positive Hepatitis B Titer If non-immune, the series must be started and a repeated titer submitted.
-You must upload documentation of each shot as they are received. - Seasonal Flu Vaccination (required annually) - Positive Varicella Titer - If non-immune, the series must be started and a repeated titer submitted.
-You must upload documentation of each shot as they are received. - Positive MMR Titer If non-immune, the series must be started and a repeated titer submitted.
-You must upload documentation of each shot as they are received. - Tuberculin Skin Test (TST) (one of the following) - 1.
-The two-step TB test must be done when entering college.
+- Physical Examination completed within the past 12 months - Tetanus Booster (Tdap) Booster must be within the last 10 years of the administering date (Tetanus Toxoid (TT) not acceptable). - Hepatitis B Hep B titer regardless of previous immunization dates.
+If the titer is positive/immune, no other vaccines are required.
+If the titer is negative/no immunity, a repeat series of 2 vaccines must be done.
+Once the series of vaccines are complete, a re-titer must happen.
+Upload documentation for each shot as they are received. - Varicella Varicella titer regardless of previous immunization dates.
+If the titer is positive/immune, no other vaccines are required.
+If the titer is negative/no immunity, a repeat series of 2 vaccines must be done.
+Once the series of vaccines are complete, a re-titer must be done.
+Upload documentation for each shot as they are received. - MMR MMR titer regardless of your previous immunization dates.
+If the titer is positive/immune, no other vaccines are required.
+If the titer is negative/no immunity, a repeat series of 2 vaccines must be done.
+Once the series of vaccines are complete, a re-titer must be done.
+Upload documentation for each shot as they are received. - Tuberculin Skin Test (TST) (one of the following done annually) - The two-step TB test must be done when entering College.
 A single-step technique can be used for annual renewals if the current test has not expired.
 Otherwise, a two-step must be completed again. - 2.
-A student may elect to have a TB Quantiferon drawn in place of the skin test. - 3.
-Quantiferon Gold Blood Test Required if a student has had BCG vaccine or a past positive. - 4.
+A student may elect to have a TB Quantiferon blood test in place of the skin test. - Quantiferon Gold Blood Test Required if a student has had BCG vaccine or a past positive. - 4.
 A student with a history of a positive result a required negative chest x-ray to have been done within 1 year of admissions.
-The student will be required to do yearly TB questionnaire during enrollment. - 10 Panel Urine Drug Screen Must be completed through the CastleBranch system. - CPR Certification -Only two courses accepted are: The American Heart Association-BLS Healthcare Provider -OR- The American Red Cross-CPR/AED for Professional Rescuers and Health Care Providers. - Meningococcal Vaccine Proof of immunization. - Hepatitis A is highly recommended but is not required.
+The student will be required to do yearly TB questionnaire during enrollment.

+- Seasonal Flu Vaccination (required annually) during flu season - 10 Panel Urine Drug Screen Must be completed through the CastleBranch system.
+(Please review the drug policy) - CPR Certification -Only two courses accepted: The American Heart Association-BLS Healthcare Provider -OR- The American Red Cross-CPR/AED for Professional Rescuers and Health Care Providers - Meningococcal Vaccine Proof of immunization. - Hepatitis A is highly recommended but is not required.

-Additional information regarding health requirements is provided within the enrollment packet.
+Additional information regarding the health requirements are provided in the enrollment packet.